 go to Homepage

-St. Malachy's papal predictions are mostly in the form of two or three word Latin phrases describing each of the 112 popes on his list, and his prophecies have proven to be very accurate.
+St. Malachy's papal predictions are mainly in the form of two or three word Latin phrases that describe each of the 112 popes on his list, and his prophecies have proven to be extremely accurate.
 In the 20th century for instance, there was a famous papacy that lasted for only one month.
 This papacy was immortalized in the famous Paramount movie "The Godfather" by Mario Puzo.
-This month long papacy of John Paul I was described by St. Malachy as "Mediatate Lunae", which in Latin means "The Shortened Moon".
+The month-long papacy of John Paul I was described by Saint Malachy as "Mediatate Lunae", which in Latin means "The Shortened Moon".
 And our most recent pope, Benedict XVI, was described by St. Malachy with the Latin phrase "Gloria Olivae", which in Latin means the "Glory of the Olivetans", branding him as an Olivetan, a branch of the Benedictines.
 St. Malachy prophecied that Pope Benedict XVI would be the next to the last pope before the destruction of the "seven-hilled" city of Rome.

-Could it be that St. Malachy's prophecies are true?
-And why did the Catholic Church canonize Malachy O'Morgan as a saint, then store his prophecies in the vaults of the Vatican Library for over 800 years?
+Could it be that St. Malachy's prophecy is coming true?
+And why did the Catholic Church canonize Malachy O'Morgan as a saint, and then store his prophecies in the Vatican Library for hundreds of years?
 Is Pope Francis I really going to witness the destruction of Rome?
-Click on the link below to order your copy of Edward Oliver's amazing 350-page book "Prophets and Frauds," to read the complete St. Malachy prophecy, and review its haunting similarities to the Third Secret of Fatima prophecy, received in 1917 by three Portuguese shepherds, and issued again by Pope John Paul II in the year 2000.
+Click on the link below and order your copy of Edward Oliver's amazing 350-page book "Prophets and Frauds," to read the St. Malachy prophecy in it's entirety, and review its haunting similarities to the Third Secret of Fatima prophecy, received in 1917 by three Portuguese shepherd children, and issued to the world again by Pope John Paul II in the year 2000.